 The French conductor Stéphane Denève, speaking to the audience before a 2011 concert with the Toronto Symphony Orchestra where he performed the Schmitt score, declared, “Without La Tragédie de Salomé, Stravinsky’s Rite of Spring would not have been the same!”

 The admiration was mutual.
-Schmitt was so taken with Stravinsky’s score to The Firebird that he renamed his home in St-Cloud Villa Oiseau de feu.
+Schmitt was so taken with Stravinsky’s score to The Firebird that he renamed his first home in St-Cloud Villa Oiseau de feu.

 Several years following the premieres of Petrouchka and Salomé came one of the most notorious premieres in the annals of classical music: the first performance of Stravinsky’s ballet Le Sacre du printemps (The Rite of Spring), depicting scenes from pagan Russia.

 The reaction of the Parisian audiences to the June 1913 premiere of this groundbreaking piece of music is the stuff of legend.
 We have Stravinsky’s own first-hand account of what happened at the premiere.
 Two of them, in fact — which have been recounted in Thomas Forrest Kelly’s book First Nights: Five Musical Premieres.